aimanuslim/kafka-notes/kafka-concept-notes.md

 consquence: if leader is down is unelected yet, then data can be lost.
 - acks=all - wait for all replicas to ack   - is the safest, but slowest since have to wait for all replicas to ack.

+# Notes on serialization

+- avro enables evolution of schema without breaking, but corresponding method to get the missing fields will return null
+- avro requires that the deserializer has access to the schema during the time application wrote the message even if the consumer application is using a different schema

 # Kafka Properties tuning
 ## flush.offset.interval.ms
 ## vm.dirty_ratio